Cosmos (Sagan book): Critical reception

 Reception for Sagan's work was generally positive.
 In The New York Times Book Review, novelist James Michener praised Cosmos as "a cleverly written, imaginatively illustrated summary of [Sagan's]... ruminations about our universe...
 His style is iridescent, with lights flashing upon unexpected juxtapositions of thought."
 The American astrophysicist Neil deGrasse Tyson described "Cosmos" as something "more than Carl Sagan".
 David Whitehouse of the British Broadcasting Corporation went so far as to say that "there is not a book on astronomy – in fact not one on science – that comes close to the eloquence and intellectual sweep of Cosmos...
 If we send just one book to grace the libraries of distant worlds..., let it be Cosmos."
 Kirkus Reviews described the book as "Sagan at his best."
 Cornell News Service characterized it as "an overview of how science and civilization grew up together."
 In 1981, Cosmos received the Hugo Award for Best Non-Fiction Book.

-The U.S. Library of Congress designated Cosmos one of eighty-eight books "that shaped America."